shubham8garg/starter-hugo-academic/content/post/different-pretraining-tasks-for-pretrained-nlp-models/index.md

-5. Machine Translation
+### 5. Machine Translation

-In this task, goal is to translate a sentence from source language to target language
+Machine Translation is used as a text-to-text pretraining task for Seq-to-Seq learning.
+It was used in paper ['Cross-Lingual Natural Language Generation via Pre-training'](https://arxiv.org/abs/1909.10481).
+Let e and f denote a sentence and its corresponding translation.
+We directly use e and f as the input and output sequences, respectively.
+The loss function of MT is
+Lmt(e,f) = L(e -> f)